NVIDIA/spark-rapids-ml/docs/site/FAQ.md

 ### What are some possible causes of low-level CUDA and/or native code errors?

   - NaNs or nulls in the input data.
 These are currently passed directly into the cuML layer and may trigger such errors.
   - NCCL communication library does not allow communication between processes on the same GPU.
-Check your Spark GPU configs to ensure 1 task per GPU during fit() calls.
+[Stage level scheduling](https://nvidia.github.io/spark-rapids-ml/performance.html#stage-level-scheduling) can avoid this but it is not supported in all cases.
+Check requirements and adjust your Spark GPU configs to ensure 1 task per GPU during fit() calls if needed.
   - Previously unknown bugs.
 Please file an issue.